mathquill/mathquill/docs/Config.md

 ## edit(mathField)

-This is called when the contents of the field might have been changed by stuff being typed, or deleted, or written with the API, etc. (Deprecated aliases: `edited`, `reflow`.)
+This is called when the contents of the field might have been changed.
+This will be called with any edit, such as something being typed, deleted, or written with the API.
 Note that this may be called when nothing has actually changed.

+Deprecated aliases: `edited`, `reflow`.

 # Changing Colors

-To change the foreground color, set both `color` and the `border-color` because some MathQuill symbols are implemented with borders, not text.
+To change the foreground color, set both `color` and the `border-color` because some MathQuill symbols are implemented with borders instead of pure text.

-For example, to style as white-on-black instead of black-on-white:
+For example, to style as white-on-black instead of black-on-white use:

     #my-math-input {
       color: white;